rblades/dhworkbook_master/docs/module-3/Wrangling Data.md

 ### Things you will learn in this module:

-+ Rhe power of regular expressions. **Search** and **Replace** in Word just won't cut it any more for you!
-(Another reason why you should write in Markdown in the first place and then convert to Word for the final typesetting.
++ The power of regular expressions. **Search** and **Replace** in Word just won't cut it any more for you!
+(Another reason why you should write in Markdown in the first place and then convert to Word for the final typesetting.)
-+ Open Refine as a powerful engine for tidying up the messiness that is ocr'd text.
++ Open Refine as a powerful engine for tidying up the messiness that is OCR'd text.

 # What you need to do this week